koobind/koobind/README.md

 ![](docs/draw/koo1-Overview.jpg)

 - kubectl and Kubernetes API server are usual Kubernetes components.
-- koocli is a kubectl plugin, providing a seamless user interaction.
+- kubectl-koo is a kubectl plugin, providing a seamless user interaction.
-- koo-manager is a pod running in Kubernetes and handling both requests from koocli and from the API Server.
-It also handle the logic to merge information from several Identity Providers.
+- koo-manager is a pod running in Kubernetes and handling both requests from kubectl-koo and from the API Server.
+It also handles the logic to merge information from several Identity Providers.

 Curently two kind of identity providers are supported:

 - External LDAP server(s)
 - CRD (Custom Resources Definition) based directory, stored in Kubernetes.